Rishiyogitha/market-basket-analysis/README.md

-This repository houses a project involving Market Basket Analysis, which is a data mining method utilized to determine the patterns of buying behavior among customers.
-The project applies association rule mining to identify patterns of purchasing of items often bought together.
+This repository contains a project on Market Basket Analysis, a data mining technique used to uncover patterns in customer purchasing behavior.
+The implementation is inspired by the work of Aman Kumar, with modifications and enhancements to align with the project’s objectives.
+The project leverages association rule mining to identify frequently purchased item combinations, providing valuable insights into consumer buying patterns.
 Project Objectives

 - Examine transactional data to find frequent itemsets.